paulscherrerinstitute/scilog/README.md

 ## Repository structure

 ### Frontend (angular)
-The [scilog](./scilog) folder contains the [angular](https://angular.dev/) components and the Dockerfile that implement the scilog UI.
+The [scilog](./scilog) folder contains the [angular](https://angular.dev/) components and the Dockerfile that implement the SciLog UI.

 ### Backend (loobpack4)
 The [sci-log-db](./sci-log-db) folder contains REST API based backend implementation.
 It is implemented using [loopback4](https://loopback.io/doc/en/lb4/index.html), a [node.js](https://nodejs.org/en) framework developed by IBM.